NishanthSpShetty/NishanthSpShetty/README.md

 ### Hi, there.

+As Turing said, "Mathematician with the different ability".

 Software engineer with 5+ years of experience in building systems.

 * I spend my time working on Golang as mainstream languages.